5.1 General context

 Voters hand in their polling cards at the polling station and receive a long ballot paper listing the names of the parties and the candidates running for election.
 The ballot is secret and votes are cast in polling booths so that nobody can see who people vote for.

-Voters can put a cross either beside the name of a person or a party.
+Voters mark the ballot paper with an X beside the name of a person or a party.

-An alternative to voting in person is postal voting.
-A postal vote must be cast prior to election day, either at the municipal citizen service centre or at other appointed public institutions.
-It is also possible to vote from hospital if a voter is hospitalised, from prisons, nursing homes or from one’s home if a voter is sick or physically unable to leave the home.
+An alternative to voting in person is advance voting.
+An advance vote must be cast prior to election day, either at the municipal citizen service centre or at other appointed public institutions.
+It is also possible to vote from hospital if a voter is hospitalised, from prisons, nursing homes, or from one’s home if a voter is sick or physically unable to leave the home.
 Prior to voting from home, the voter must have applied to the municipality.
-Postal votes from abroad must be cast 3 months prior to election day.
+Advance votes from abroad can be cast at Danish embassies and must be cast well in advance for them to reach the municipalities in Denmark before election day.

 Parties that win very few votes will not be represented in the parliament.
 There is a lower limit, an election threshold, of 2% to the number of votes a party must win to be elected to the parliament.
 However, if the party has won a constituency seat, the party will enter the parliament nonetheless.
 In practice, this is extremely rare.